Sneaky tactics – PART 1

 Observe how your opponent reacts to your indicators.

-Now that we have established a firm foundation on the use of deceptive tactics, let’s dig into more details.
+Now that we have established a firm foundation on the use of ruses, let’s dig into more details.
 In the next five articles to come, we will focus on long feints, short feints, small feints, ruses, and metagaming, all tactics commonly used to gain an edge.
-In the realm of deceptions, you will find a coach has much available to him.
+In the realm of ruses, you will find a coach has much available to him.